leiDnedyA/interactive-exoplanet-predictor/README.md

 ```

 ### Run in development mode
-1. Run `./devstart` to start the API and frontend
+1. Run `./devstart` to start the API and frontend.
+The API and client should be started automatically, and your browser will open an instance of the client.
-2. Open your browser and got to `http://localhost:8080/`

 ### Build and run
 1. run `./buildstart`
-2. Open your browser to http://localhost:3001/
+2. Open your browser to http://localhost:3000/.
+If you've changed any of the ports in `.env`, you may have to open localhost with at different port.

 # What happens in the model:
 We implemented the Random Forest machine learning model mainly because it has the highest accuracy of all the models we tested.
 We used the scikit-learn library to implement the model.
 We used the data from the [Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS) to train the model.
 We used the following features to train the model: